Configure Forefront TMG for a hybrid environment

 [!SECURITY NOTE] As a general best practice for edge deployments, you normally install Forefront TMG in a separate forest (rather than in the internal forest of your corporate network), with a one-way trust to the corporate forest.
-However, you can configure client certificate authentication only for users in the domain to which the TMG server is joined, so this practice cannot be followed for hybrid environments. > For more information on TMG network topology considerations, see Workgroup and domain considerations.
+However, you can configure client certificate authentication only for users in the domain to which the TMG server is joined, so this practice cannot be followed for hybrid environments. > For more info about TMG network topology considerations, see Workgroup and domain considerations.

 Deploying TMG 2010 for use in a SharePoint Server hybrid environment in a back-to-back configuration is theoretically possible but has not been tested and may not work.

 TMG 2010 includes both diagnostic logging and a real-time logging interface.
-Logging plays an important role in troubleshooting issues with connectivity and authentication between SharePoint Server and SharePoint Online.
+Logging plays an important role in troubleshooting issues with connectivity and authentication between SharePoint Server and SharePoint in Microsoft 365.
 Identifying the component that is causing a connection failure can be challenging, and TMG logs are the first place you should look for clues.
 Troubleshooting can involve comparing log events from TMG logs, SharePoint Server ULS logs, Windows Server event logs, and Internet Information Services (IIS) logs on multiple servers.